codecentric/helm-charts/charts/keycloak/README.md

 The headless service that governs the StatefulSet is used for DNS discovery via DNS_PING.

 ## Upgrading

+### From chart < 10.0.0

+* Keycloak is updated to 12.0.4

+The upgrade should be seemless.
+No special care has to be taken.

 ### From chart versions < 9.0.0